JackMordaunt/ReleaseRentention/readme.md

 - receny is preferred to deployment

   It is not clear whether recency should be preferred over deployment.
 If deployment is preferred then deployed releases would not consume `n`.

+### Retain Deployments

+- up to `n` deployments are retained for every project-environment pair
+- deleted projects and associated data are not retained

 ### Meta assumptions